rjwut/advent/README.md

   - Some solutions are complex enough that I've broken them apart into multiple modules.
 The support modules for a single day's puzzle will have names like `src/solutions/{year}/day-{day}.{submodule}.js`.
   - Sometimes code gets reused across multiple days in the same year, like the Intcode interpreter in 2019.
 In that case, the module will be found at `src/solutions/{year}/{name}.js` (no `day-` prefix).
 - **Utility code**: Some code is techically part of the solution code, but it is generally useful for Advent of Code regardless of the year.
 These are found under `src/solutions` rather than under the directory for a specific year.
-- **Framework code**: This is code that isn't actually part of the solutions, but is support code to generate or run the solutions.
+- **Framework code**: This is code that isn't actually part of the solutions themselves, but is support code to generate or run the solutions.
 These are found under `src/framework`.
 - **Test code**: These are unit tests, found adjacent to the code they test.
 They end with `.test.js` instead of just `.js`.
 - **Input files**: These are files that the framework code reads to execute the solutions.
 They are found under the `input` directory.
 This directory is empty (apart from a small `README.md` file) in the repository because they are unique per user.
-When the framework fetches your input for a puzzle from the Advent of Code, it will automatically create a cache file containing the input at `input/{year}/{day}.txt`.
+When the framework fetches your input for a puzzle from the Advent of Code site, it will automatically create a cache file containing the input at `input/{year}/{day}.txt`.
 This way, it never has to retrieve it from the site again.
 To enable this, you must provide your Advent of Code session cookie to the framework by running `npm run session {cookie-value}`.
 (The cookie value is stored in `input/.session`.)
 As long as your session remains valid, you only have to this once.
 If you'd prefer, you can retrieve your input yourself and store it as described rather than let the framework fetch it for you.

 ## Bootstrapping a Puzzle Solution